 Ukraine has some of Europe’s most polluted regions since industrial development started back in the 19th century.
 The pollution is particularly pronounced in industrialized cities such as Donetsk, Zaporizhia, Kharkiv, and others in southeastern Ukraine.
 A substantial amount of the emissions are from automobile transport, which is made worse by the widespread use of leaded gasoline and engines that burn fuel inefficiently.
 Another kind of pollution that plagues the nation is water pollution, which mostly arises from high population densities and loose government policies.

 A study done recently by The International Energy Agency (IEA) shows that Georgia has the highest number of deaths due to air pollution among all countries.
 According to the report, about 18,000 Georgians die due to air pollution every day.
 One of the reasons why the figure is so high is that many people prefer using private transportation to public means.
 Consequently, there is an influx in the number of cars and subsequent pollution.
 To make it worse, as experts believe, this influx consists of old and dirty diesel vehicles.
 These figures mean that air pollution is worse than road injuries, HIV/AIDS, and tuberculosis combined.

 Late last year, Bulgaria received a major warning about the condition of its particulate matter concentration in Sofia’s air.
 According to reports, the concentration was at least double the allowed levels due to factors like passenger cars, the use of low-grade coal, refuse, and wood for heating purposes.

 Pollutants are the things in the air that affect human beings.
 They may be solid, gases, or liquids.
-Some of the common ones include carbon dioxide, sulfur oxides, nitrogen oxides, carbon monoxide, and many more.
+Some of the common pollutants include carbon dioxide, sulfur oxides, nitrogen oxides, and carbon monoxide.

 Countries With the Most Pollution-Related Deaths